vadim-vic/EEG-IMU/README.md

 2. April 22.
 Models of time series analysis, [pdf](EEG-IMU 2.pdf)
 3. April 26.
 Long-term monitoring of physical workers, [pdf](EEG-IMU 3.pdf)
 4. May 7.
 The pipeline of EEG-IMU processing, [pdf](EEG-IMU 4.pdf)
 5. May 13.
+Specification of challenges and useful datasets, [pdf](EEG-IMU 5.pdf)
-Quasi-supervised learning and health monitoring, [pdf](EEG-IMU 5.pdf)
+6. May ??.
+Quasi-supervised learning and health monitoring, [pdf](EEG-IMU 6.pdf)